toniotelli/apache-websocket/README.md

 ### GNU Autotools (Linux-only)

 If you're comfortable with autotools, configure and Makefile templates are provided.
-This is (currently) the only supported way to run the builtin test suite; see `test/README.md`.
+This is the only supported way to run the builtin test suite on Linux;
+see `test/README.md`.

 If you've just cloned the repository, you'll need to run the following commands
 once: